vasu31dev/playwright-ts/docs/Utilities.md

 const locatorWithFilter = () => getLocatorByRole('button').filter({hasText: 'submit'});
 ```

-In this example, we're using various functions from Locatorutils:
+In this example, we're using various functions from `locatorutils`:

 1.  `getLocator(selector: string)`: This function returns a Locator object for the given Xpath or CSS selector.
 The selector parameter is a string representing the Xpath or CSS selector of the element you want to locate.